haqistan/mblaze-tools/README.md

 * MaildirBase: the base directory of your maildir tree
 * InboxName: the relative path of your inbox under Maildir
 * Inbox: full path to your main in-box
+* MdisplayOpts: default options to the mdisplay script

 It's probably better to set MaildirBase and InboxName and leave Inbox alone but there are situations where you can't.
 I generally run all